Learn all about TLS/SSL certificates, the digital files that help to authenticate and secure data transfers across the internet.

 TLS certificates usually contain the following information:

-- The subject domain name
+- The subject domain name (for example, proton.me)

 - The name of the issuing CA

-- Issue date
+- The date of issue

-- Expiry date
+- The expiry date

 How does a TLS certificate work?